UniversalSuperBox/ttv-static-site/content/en/donations.md

 ## Closet Donations

+**We are not currently accepting clothing donations.** However, we have left our donation guidelines on this page for when we are accepting new donations again.

 The [Free & Queer Community Closet](https://transformingthevalley.org/closet/) relies on community donations for its continued success.
 We help people of all shapes and sizes be confident in their desired presentation, so we need a diverse selection of articles available.
 These guidelines can help you select and organize your donation to make the most impact.

 ### What We Do With Your Donation